-In this paper, we present the homotopy perturbation method (HPM) and Adomian Decomposition Method (ADM) to obtain a closed form solution of the (2+1)-dimensional Equal Width wave equation with diffusion.
+In this paper, we determine the homotopy perturbation method (HPM) and adomian decomposition method (ADM) to obtain a closed form solution of the (3+1)-dimensional Equal Width Wave equation with diffusivity term.
 These methods consider the use of the initial or boundary conditions and find the solution without any discretization, transformation or restrictive conditions and avoid the round-off errors.
-Few numerical examples are provided to validate the reliability and efficiency of the three methods.
+Some numerical examples are provided to validate the reliability and efficiency of the three methods.

-Keywords: Nonlinear PDE, Adomian Decomposition Method, Differential transform method, and homotopy perturbation method.
+Keywords:Nonlinear PDE,Adomian Decomposition Method,Differential transform method,and homotopy perturbation method.